-22,765 students from 361 schools took part in the First Round of the Computer Olympiad in March.
-Of these 2,714 students from 181 schools qualified to participate in the Second Round.
-The top 13 students from the Second Round will participate in the Final Round on 27 and 28 September at the University of Cape Town.
+A total of 33,119 students from 410 schools entered for the First Round of the Computer Olympiad in April.
+Of these 2,776 students from 183 schools were chosen by their schools to participate in the Second Round.
+The top 14 students from the Second Round will participate in the Final Round on 27 and 28 September at the University of Cape Town.

 Peter Waker, Manager of the Standard Bank/CSSA Computer Olympiad, is delighted with the results.
 “Many schools are using the First Round of the Computer Olympiad as an aptitude test to see if learners should consider a career in IT.
 It is encouraging to see the number of First Round entries every year.
 It proves that there is an increasing interest in ICT as a career among learners.”